elephantscale/elastic-labs/movielens/22-kibana-dashboard/index.md

 ```
 Try it with the accounts.json.

-Before we setup mapping let's delete the shakespeare index.
+Before we setup mapping let's delete the shakespeare index if you have it set already.

 ```
 curl -XDELETE 127.0.0.1:9200/shakespeare
 ```